-The following additional controls to apply:
+The following additional Controls to apply:

-- A dwelling house and any carport, garage, balcony, deck, patio, pergola, terrace or verandah that is attached to the dwelling house with a building height at any point up to 3.8m must have a setback from the rear boundary of at least 3m. - A dwelling house with a building height of more than 3.8m and any carport, garage, balcony, deck, patio, pergola, terrace or verandah that is attached to the dwelling house must have a setback from the rear boundary of at least 3m, plus an amount that is equal to three times the additional building height above 3.8m up to a maximum setback of 8m.
+- 1) A dwelling house and any carport, garage, balcony, deck, patio, pergola, terrace or verandah that is attached to the dwelling house with a building height at any point up to 3.8m must have a setback from the rear boundary of at least 3m. - 2) A dwelling house with a building height of more than 3.8m and any carport, garage, balcony, deck, patio, pergola, terrace or verandah that is attached to the dwelling house must have a setback from the rear boundary of at least 3m, plus an amount that is equal to three times the additional building height above 3.8m up to a maximum setback of 8m. - 3) Despite (6) and (7), an allotment that has a rear boundary with a laneway may have a building line that abuts that boundary for up to 50 per cent of the length of that boundary.